Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Tổ quốcBáo Tổ quốc26/06/2024

 The exhibition "Non dénommée" by artist Tanguy Sévat-Denuet is the result of a two-month residency at Villa Saigon, an artist-in-residence program of the French Institute in Vietnam in Ho Chi Minh City.
-The project was selected from nearly 200 applications submitted to the French Institute in Vietnam this year, with the aim of strengthening and promoting artistic dialogue between France and Vietnam.
+The project was selected from nearly 200 applications submitted to the French Institute in Vietnam this year, the purpose of the program is to strengthen and promote artistic dialogue between France and Vietnam.

 At the exhibition, the audience will be invited to visit a house to find an intimate subject that belongs to the family, but is not named in the public space.